Contact the University's Crisis Management Team

 Yes, since you are working.

-If your work tasks are not suitable for work at home, you are still entitled to full salary without salary deduction for up to 14 days if you are forced to stay at home due to mild symptoms of disease or because you have recently been abroad, for example.
+If your work tasks are not suitable for work at home, you are still entitled to full salary without salary deduction for up to 14 days if you are forced to stay at home due to mild symptoms of disease or because someone you live with has been infected by COVID-19.
 However, if you are too sick to work, you must report sick.

-Employees who belong to risk groups based on illness are requested to contact their supervisor for discussions.
+Employees who belong to at-risk groups based on illness, are requested to contact their manager for discussion.

 All employees over the age of 70 are urged to follow the recommendations of the Public Health Agency of Sweden and limit their contacts with others, and hence avoid visiting the university’s campuses and workplaces.